ygoe/MiniWebCompiler/README.md

 All these tools are included in the setup package.
 They are installed locally in the application directory so they won’t interfer with any globally installed NPM packages/tools.
 The actual versions can be seen in the application’s About dialog.

-**Warning:** Babel in Mini Web Compiler is deprecated.
-It requires a patch to support source maps but that patch can no longer be applied.
-A newer version of Babel (v7 instead of v6) is available but not included in Mini Web Compiler.
-Its only use is to convert modern JavaScript for Internet Explorer, which itself is deprecated and should no longer be used or supported.
-Current browsers all support modern JavaScript so this time-consuming extra step is no longer necessary.
+**Note:** There was support to transpile JavaScript files to ECMAScript 5 in previous versions of Mini Web Compiler.
+This was only needed to target Internet Explorer, which has been abandoned by Microsoft now.
+To read more about this feature, download version 1.4.0 and also switch this page to the tag v1.4.0 and read this again.

 JavaScript configuration
 ------------------------
 JavaScript files are run through `rollup` to bundle them into a single file, if any imports of other files are detected in the source file.
 The bundled code is wrapped into an immediately invoked function expression (IIFE).
 The parameters of that function and the arguments when calling it can be specified with comment lines like `/* iife-params($) */` and `/* iife-args(jQuery) */` near the top of the file.
 The code between the parentheses is inserted into the generated file.
 The comment `/* no-iife */` disables the use of an IIFE and basically concatenates all the files together.

 The build output files can be written to a separate directory to keep your source code folder tidy.
 Use a comment like `/* build-dir(...) */` and anything in the parentheses is the relative path to your build output files.
 The build directory is created if it doesn’t exist.
 This configuration also works for CSS files, but note that you cannot use relative `url()` references without manually copying the build file to the correct directory.

-JavaScript files are transpiled to ECMAScript 5 if they contain the comment line `/* ecmascript */` near the top of the file.
-(This is **deprecated** and will be removed in a future version, see the warning above.)

 ### Example